Ordbe/ordbe/README.md

 #### :factory: Near-relevant working experience </br>
 For more than 8 years I was responsible for the quality of final products during work in gas and other manufactories.
 Work of operator included consecution and improvment of proper regulations to avoid spoilage of final product.
-Other work in assembling high voltage transformators included according to drawed design and correcting of inconsistencies by cooperation with technical department.
+Another experience in assembling high voltage transformators included according to drawed design and correcting of inconsistencies by cooperation with technical department.